whizsid/whizsid.github.io/blog/posts/display_list_of_paths_as_a_tree_view.md

 // ...
 ```

-Now we finished our file browser component.
+Now we successfully completed our `FileBrowser` component.
+You can
+download the final `FileBrowser` component from the file section and
+customize it as you want.